Fort Defiance (film): Plot

-While Parker's men are engaged in that task, a man who is shortly revealed to be Johnny Tallon, accompanied by a pal, Hankey, comes along.
-He extracts information from them concerning both Ned's whereabouts and how their uncle was killed.
-Johnny kills two of the men and tells the third one to inform Parker that Johnny Tallon is alive.
-Johnny and Hankey begin trailing Ned and Ben.
-During a break in their ride across the canyon, Ned tells Ben how Johnny had received a huge scar on his hand, fighting Parker's sons when they came after Ned in the saloon, beating him so badly he lost his sight.
-Ned hears horses approaching, when Ben goes out to see who it is, he finds out it is Johnny.
-They have a fistfight which is stopped only when Hankey notices Indians some distance away.
-At first, Ned is unaware that his brother is there but, as the Indians move in to attack, he and Johnny struggle to silence a horse and Ned feels the scar.
-He demands to know if the story about Tennessee Ridge is true.
-After the Indians are dispatched, a fight during which Hankey is killed, Johnny explains that he had known the war was about to end and simply decided he was not going to die at that point for no reason.
-Johnny has money, from a robbery, to take Ned to San Francisco for eye surgery; Ned refuses to use ill-gotten money.
+Johnny, accompanied by his pal Hankey, appears.
+He extracts information from Parker's men concerning Ned's location and how their uncle was killed.
+Johnny kills two of the men and tells the third one to inform Parker that Johnny is alive.
+Johnny and Hankey trail Ned and Ben.
+Ned tells Ben how Johnny had received a huge scar on his hand from fighting Parker's sons, beating him so badly that he had lost his sight.
+Ned is unaware that his brother is there but, as the Indians near, he recognizes Johnny by feeling his scar.
+He demands to know whether the story about Tennessee Ridge is true.
+The Indians are dispatched in a fight that kills Hankey.
+Johnny has money from a robbery to bring Ned to San Francisco for eye surgery, but Ned refuses.